A Lorentz-Covariant Interacting Electron-Photon System in One Space Dimension: Introduction and summary of main results

 \begin{quote} \it ``The Compton effect, at its discovery, was regarded as a simple collision of two bodies, and yet the detailed discussion at the present time involves the idea of the annihilation of one photon and the simultaneous creation of one among an infinity of other possible ones.
 We would like to be able to treat the effect as a two-body problem, with the scattered photon regarded as the same individual as the incident, in just the way we treat the collisions of electrons.''

----{\bf C. G. Darwin,} ``Notes on the Theory of Radiation" (1932) \end{quote} Four score and seven years after it appeared in print, C.~G.~Darwin's goal of treating electrons and photons on an equal footing, within a quantum-{\em mechanical} framework of a fixed number of particles, has remained elusive.
-Progress has been obstructed in particular by the lack of a viable candidate for the quantum-mechanical photon wave function and its pertinent relativistic wave equation which furnishes a conserved probability current for the photon position, obeying Born's rule.
-Recently such a photon wave function and wave equation have been constructed in \cite{KTZ2018}.
-In the present paper we show how the photon wave equation of \cite{KTZ2018} can be coupled with Dirac's well-known relativistic wave equation for the electron in a Lorentz-covariant manner to accomplish Darwin's goal: to ``treat the [Compton] effect as a two-body problem, with the scattered photon regarded as the same individual as the incident, in just the way we treat the collisions of electrons.''
-True, we only accomplish this goal for two particles in 1+1-dimensional Minkowski spacetime.
-Yet also quantum field theory once started in 1+1 dimensions, and we hope that our paper will pave the ground for the eventual formulation of a relativistic quantum-mechanical theory of a fixed number $N$ of electrons, photons, and their anti-particles in 3+1-dimensional Minkowski spacetime, and its generalization to other particles and interactions.
+---{\bf C G. Darwin,} ``Notes on the Theory of Radiation" (1932) \end{quote} Four score and {eight years after Charles G.~Darwin's paper appeared in print, it is still true that ``the detailed discussion [of the Compton effect] at the present time involves the idea of the annihilation of one photon and the simultaneous creation of one among an infinity of other possible ones;'' see \cite{FGS,CFPa,CFPb,Buchholz,AlDy} for rigorous quantum-field theoretical treatments.
+Not only has Darwin's goal, of treating electrons and photons on an equal footing within a quantum-{\em mechanical} framework of a fixed number of particles, remained elusive, during the last century quantum-field theorists have come to the conclusion that ``a relativistic quantum theory of a fixed number of particles, is an impossibility;'' (\cite{WeinbergBOOKqft}, p.3).}

+{The purpose of the present paper is to demonstrate that the impossible can be done for a 1+1-dimensional toy version of the problem.
+More precisely, we show how the relativistic quantum-mechanical photon wave equation of \cite{KTZ2018} can be coupled with Dirac's well-known relativistic quantum-mechanical} wave equation for the electron in a Lorentz-covariant manner to accomplish Darwin's goal: to ``treat the [Compton] effect as a two-body problem, with the scattered photon regarded as the same individual as the incident, in just the way we treat the collisions of electrons.''